 We strongly recommend that the following key considerations be taken into account to help your business protect itself from the incident of an attack:

-- Try and identify the user and other potential media
+- Try to identify the user and other potential media.

 - Call an expert as soon as possible.